amitkrxyz/notes/Demi Notes/Trying something.md

 # Trying something

-# This note should be in a subfolder
+## This note should be in a subfolder
+> Extraordinary claims require extraordinary evidence
 - hello
 - world